2014 Iraqi presidential election

 Presidential elections were held in Iraq on 24 July 2014 to elect the President of Iraq for a four-year term via indirect suffrage by the Council of Representatives.
 The result was a win for Fuad Masum, who received 211 votes.
 The position is largely ceremonial, with Iraq being a parliamentary system.

+Candidates

+102 candidates registered for the presidency.
+Major candidates include:

+Patriotic Union of Kurdistan

+Due to muhasasa, Kurdish members of the PUK were the forerunners for the presidency.